Aiming for food sovereignty

 Seeds as a teacher of Life

-Being able to observe the full cycle of plants through seed production is a great opportunity to maintain and nourish the cycle of life.
-This leads to a better understanding of each plant characteristics, needs, and growing patterns through the seasons.
-It helps you to slow down, being more in tune with Nature, and cultivate appreciation for her unconditional abundance.
+Being able to observe plants through seed production is a great opportunity to maintain and nourish the cycle of life.
+Even the common gardener does not always get the chance to experience the full lifecycle of what they are growing, as most leafy greens are for instance consumed before they flower and set seed.
+Careful observation leads to a better understanding of each plant characteristics, needs, and growing patterns through the seasons.
+It allows one to slow down, being more in tune with Nature, and cultivate appreciation for her unconditional abundance.

 Adapting plants to local environment in an era of climate change

 Seeds as a tool to build environmental awareness and restore land